Maple Avenue - Cycling Facility Design Feasibility Assessment

 I think the best, most economical and most flexible and user friendly way for the town to assist residents who need help with transportation (eg: seniors) is to provide a reasonable subsidy so they can use Uber or taxis when they need them.

-CanadaCanoe about 4 years ago
+CanadaCanoe over 4 years ago

 characters left